-Dehradun itself derives its name from the historical fact that Baba Ram Rai, the eldest son of the Seventh Sikh Guru Har Rai, set up his “Dera” (camp) in “dun” (valley) in 1676.
-This ‘Dera Dun’ later on became Dehradun.
-The Mughal Emperor Aurangzeb was highly impressed by the miraculous powers of charismatic Ram Rai.
+The historical fact that Baba Ram Rai, the eldest son of the Seventh Sikh Guru Har Rai, established his “Dera” (camp) in “dun” (valley) in 1676 is whence Dehradun gets its name.
+Later, this “Dera Dun” became Dehradun.
+The extraordinary abilities of charismatic Ram Rai greatly amazed the Mughal Emperor Aurangzeb.

 The city of Dehradun mainly lies in Doon Valley and is at a varying height from 410 m (1,350 ft) in Clement Town to above 700 m (2,300 ft) at Malsi which is 15 km (9.3 mi) from the city.